Last updated January 2023 |

 Having a strong support network is key when it comes to overcoming addiction.
 For some people, this kind of network isn't available at home and they may benefit more from the support of others with addiction.
 Hearing how others cope, learning interpersonal skills and uncovering how your behaviours can impact other people can all help you on your journey to overcoming addiction.

-For people suffering from anxiety, getting out and interacting with those who understand can be helpful.
+For people experiencing anxiety, getting out and interacting with those who understand can be helpful.
 Knowing you aren't alone in your feelings and hearing how others manage their anxiety can be invaluable.
 You are also likely to develop better social skills, which can help if you suffer from social anxiety.